Prunella Scales: Personal life

 Scales was married to the actor Timothy West from 1963 until his death in 2024.
 Their marriage produced two sons; the elder is the actor and director Samuel West.
 Scales also had a step-daughter by West's first marriage.
 Scales and West shared a common hobby of narrowboating.
+In 2013, Scales declared that while she was famous for 'playing unfortunate wives', she was herself a 'very lucky wife'.

 Her biography, Prunella, written by Teresa Ransom, was published by UK publishing imprint John Murray in 2005.

 In 2005, she named the P&O cruise ship Artemis.

-Scales was a patron of the Lace Market Theatre in Nottingham.
+Scales was a patron of the Lace Market Theatre in Nottingham, and Inter-Action's Fun Art Bus (set up by E.D.
+Berman).
 She and her husband were also patrons of BeyondAutism.

 From 1997 until 2002, she was president of CPRE, at that time known as the Council for the Protection of Rural England.

+Political views

+Scales was a member of the Labour Party and supported the Campaign for Nuclear Disarmament, the Anti-Apartheid Movement, the Anti-Nazi League, and the women of mining communities.

 Illness and death

 Scales's husband first noticed signs of her memory difficulties in 2001 while she was performing at the Greenwich Theatre.
 She was eventually diagnosed with vascular dementia in 2013.
 In 2015, West said in an interview: "The sad thing is that you just watch the gradual disappearance of the person that you knew and loved and were very close to."
 The diagnosis did not prevent her from taking part in Great Canal Journeys, in which she and her husband spoke openly about her illness.
 Her declining health led the couple to leave the series in 2019.
 Interviewed for the BBC in 2023, soon after celebrating their diamond wedding anniversary, West said, with reference to Scales's dementia: "Somehow we have coped with it and Pru doesn't really think about it."

-Scales died on 27 October 2025, aged 93, at her home in London.
+Scales died at her home in London on 27 October 2025 aged 93.
 Tributes followed from across the entertainment industry and beyond: John Cleese, who played her onscreen husband in Fawlty Towers, and on whose 86th birthday she died, praised her as "a really wonderful comic actress".
 According to her sons, she had been watching the sitcom the day before her death.
 BBC comedy director Jon Petrie called her "a national treasure".
 Broadcaster Gyles Brandreth remembered her as "a funny, intelligent, gifted human being", and the Alzheimer's Society commended her openness about living with dementia, describing her as "an inspiration".
-On 28 October 2025, the day Scales's death was publicly announced, BBC One rebroadcast the Fawlty Towers episode "The Builders"; the episode ended with a dedication to her memory.
+On 28 October, the day Scales's death was publicly announced, BBC One rebroadcast the Fawlty Towers episode "The Builders"; the episode ended with a dedication to her memory.